slackapi/python-slack-sdk/docs/content/index.md

 # Python Slack SDK

+The Slack Python SDK has corresponding package for Slack APIs.
+They are small and powerful when used independently, and work seamlessly when used together, too.

 The Slack platform offers several APIs to build apps.
 Each Slack API delivers part of the capabilities from the platform, so that you can pick just those that fit for your needs.

-The Slack Python SDK offers a corresponding package for each of the Slack APIs.
-They are small and powerful when used independently, and work seamlessly when used together, too.

 ## Features